kcd20/AI-Trip-Planner-Frontend/README.md

 This repository hosts the frontend for an AI-powered trip planning application.
-This application leverages cutting-edge AI to generate personalized travel itineraries, making your vacation planning effortless and enjoyable.
+This application leverages the Google Gemini AI to generate personalized travel itineraries, making your vacation planning effortless and enjoyable.